 International Student Perspectives with Ella Wong

 Ella Wong graduated from UVA in 2012 with a B.A. in Global Development Studies (GDS) and a minor in Urban and Environment Planning.
-She has had experiences in PR, technology consulting and start-up scene.
+She has had experiences in PR, technology consulting and the start-up scene.
 She is currently working at Swire Properties, a real estate company with a new launch in a co-working space for tech startups with accelerator programs.

 Ella described her job experiences as “a series of accidentally stumbling into something, or you can call it, gradually finding my way”.
 She explained, "How I found my first job, truthfully, was a bit of a leap of faith.
-I figured since I didn't want to be a non-paid intern in the US, then I might as well go to China and explore the huge country that is right next to where I grew up".
+I figured since I didn't want to be an unpaid intern in the US, then I might as well go to China and explore the huge country that is right next to where I grew up."
 The UVA job platform (Handshake now) helped Ella land her first job as an education consultant in China.
-She had worked there for a year before moving back to her hometown, Hong Kong, to begin a job in a technology PR agency.
+She had worked there for a year before moving back to her hometown, Hong Kong, to begin a job in a technology public relations agency.
 While this position was less exciting than what she expected, it was her exposure to the start-up industry that she really enjoyed.
 Ella realized her interest in working with passionate tech entrepreneurs and the technology scene that would change people’s lives in the soon future.